-The following discussion highlights certain regulatory items that have impacted the Company's revenues, results of operations, or cash flows for the six months ended June 30, 2012 compared to the six months ended June 30, 2011 or affected retail customer prices, as authorized by the OPUC.
+The following discussion highlights certain regulatory items that have impacted the Company's revenues, results of operations, or cash flows for the nine months ended September 30, 2012 compared to the nine months ended September 30, 2011 or affected retail customer prices, as authorized by the OPUC.
 In some cases, the Company deferred the related expenses or benefits as regulatory assets or liabilities, respectively, for later amortization and inclusion in customer prices, pending OPUC review and authorization.

 - Boardman Operating Life Adjustment In PGE's 2011 General Rate Case, the OPUC approved a tariff that provides a mechanism for future consideration of customer price changes related to the recovery of the Company's remaining investment in the Boardman generating plant over a shortened operating life.
 Pursuant to the tariff, the OPUC approved recovery of increased depreciation expense reflecting a change in the retirement date of Boardman from 2040 to 2020, with new prices effective July 1, 2011, which provided incremental revenues for the last six months of 2011 of \$7 million.
-In 2012, the annual revenue requirement for the full year is expected to be \$13 million. - Power Costs Pursuant to the AUT process, PGE annually files an estimate of power costs for the following year.
+In 2012, the annual revenue requirement for the full year is expected to be \$13 million. - Power Costs Pursuant to the AUT process, PGE files annually an estimate of power costs for the following year.
 In November 2011, the OPUC issued an order on the 2012 AUT resulting in an estimated 1% decrease in customer prices as a result of expected lower power costs.
 The new prices became effective January 1, 2012 and are expected to result in a decline of approximately \$22 million in annual revenues compared to 2011.

-The Company submitted an updated forecast of 2013 power costs to the OPUC in July 2012.
-The latest estimate, which will be updated and finalized in November 2012, shows that power costs are expected to be lower in 2013, with a corresponding decrease in customer prices of between one and two percent becoming effective on January 1, 2013.
-The resulting annual revenue requirement is expected to decrease by approximately \$27 million from 2012 levels.
+The Company submitted an updated forecast of 2013 power costs to the OPUC in October 2012.
+Based on the latest estimate, which will be updated and finalized in November 2012, power costs for 2013 are expected to be lower than 2012, with a corresponding decrease in customer prices between 1% and 2% becoming effective January 1, 2013.
+The resulting annual revenue requirement is expected to decrease by approximately \$27 million from 2012.

-The Company has submitted its 2011 PCAM filing to the OPUC.
-The filing is subject to review, and the Company expects the OPUC to issue an order later in 2012.
-Any impact to customer prices would be effective January 1, 2013.
+On July 1, 2012, the Company submitted to the OPUC the results of its PCAM for 2011 based on an updated regulated earnings test, which resulted in a revised refund to customers of approximately \$6 million.
+On October 24, 2012, the OPUC issued an order approving the refund, with the impact to customer prices effective January 1, 2013.
 For further information, see Power Operations, within the Operating Activities section of this Overview, above.